Greentraveller's Guide to Zagori & the Epirus Coast, Greece

 This Greentraveller’s Guide to Zagori and the Epirus Coast gives us a fantastic opportunity to showcase another mainland gem of our country.

-What our writers discovered in Zagori & The Epirus Coast
+What our writer discovered in Zagori & The Epirus Coast

 Zagori is a little-known gem of a place in north west Greece.
 While many visitors to Greece fixate on the islands, it’s this wild, wooded region in the Pindos mountains that many Greeks treasure.
 It's spectacularly beautiful, with scenery in the Vikos-Aoös National Park like a lost world and many traditional stone villages.
 At the heart is the awesome Vikos Gorge, carved by the Voidomatis river over a half a million years.
 After the scenery, it’s the tranquility you notice: only 3,700 people live in Zagori’s 385 square-mile area.
 Escapism is guaranteed: mornings are soundtracked by birdsong and sheep bells; brown bears and chamois roam in the alpine meadows.